CartoDB/carto-selfhosted-helm/README.md

 To be able to run CARTO Self Hosted you need to have a license.
 [Contact CARTO](https://carto.com/request-live-demo/) to get one.

+Running CARTO in your Kubernetes cluster is easy as long as you know how to manage Kubernetes.
+If you do not have K8's experience inside the organization, we recommend you to use the [SaaS version](https://carto.com).

 If you are looking for another installation method, please refer to [carto-selfhosted repository](https://github.com/CartoDB/carto-selfhosted).

 ## Installation